What is customer experience? The complete guide

 - Customer service

-Marketing’s role might be the most dynamic; it needs to constantly adjust to match customers’ shifting needs.
+The role of marketing might be the most dynamic—it needs to constantly adjust to match customers’ shifting needs.

-Marketers are often responsible for making the first impression on a prospect through ads, outbound campaigns, and word-of-mouth.
-Their influence continues through public communications, social media marketing, and creating a brand presence.
-The data gathered through all of these customer touchpoints can help you create more personalized customer interactions, which in turn creates more loyal customers.
+Marketers are often responsible for making the first impression on potential customers through ads, outbound campaigns, and word of mouth.
+Their influence continues via public communications, social media marketing, and brand presence.

-Sales organizations are responsible for solidifying the expectations of becoming and being a customer.
-Outside of quick retail experiences, the sales process is often very attentive to the customer journey and meeting the needs of their prospects.
+Sales sets the expectations for the customer experience.
+Outside of quick retail experiences, the sales process is often very attentive throughout the customer journey to meet prospective buyers’ needs.

-This provides valuable insights concerning what customers are looking for (be it specific features, follow-ups, support requirements, etc.) which in turn can influence the efforts in other parts of the business.
-When your business is in-sync, sales can be more enabled to close repeat purchases and reduce customer churn rates.
+This provides valuable insights about what customers are looking for—like specific features, follow-ups, or support requirements—which can influence other parts of the business.
+When your organization is in sync, sales can perform better to close repeat purchases and reduce customer churn.

-The goods and services provided by a company and the customer experience are closely linked; many customers will pay more for an experience than the product they’re receiving (think of the differences between high-class dining and fast-casual fare).
+A company’s goods and services are closely linked to CX.
+Many consumers value a great customer experience over the product—with some even paying more for an experience than the product or service they’re receiving (think of the differences between high-class dining and fast-casual fare).

-Beyond the immediate experience, details like reliability, affordability, user experience (UX), general ease of use, and a product’s life cycle all tie into the overall experience a company creates for its customers.
-The experience provided by the product is the primary contributor to a business’s reputation, which in turn impacts every other part of the customer experience.
+Details like reliability, price, UX, and a product’s lifecycle all tie into the overall experience a business creates for its customers.
+But the experience of the product itself contributes the most to a company’s reputation and impacts the other areas of CX.

-After a sale, customer service is often the primary department that interacts with the customer.
+After a sale, customer service is typically the department that interacts with the customer the most.

-Investing in good CX through an CX software is important for any company, no matter how big or small.
-After all, your success depends on your ability to keep and attract loyal customers.
-And failing to put your customers first can send them straight to your competitor.
+Companies thrive and survive by their reputations.
+Your success depends on your ability to keep and attract loyal customers.
+Failing to put your customers first can send them straight to your competitor.